Discretionary and non-discretionary commissions

-This means you won’t receive a final response to a commission complaint until after 4 December 2025.
 You will then have up to 15 months from the date of our final response letter or until 29 July 2026 (whichever is the later) to refer your complaint to the Financial Ombudsman Service.
-In the meantime, we’ll acknowledge your complaint and keep you informed of any developments.
+The timelines will be confirmed in our final response to you.

 Which customers could this apply to?